robinkarlberg/outreachr/README.md

 Use it to send out cold emails in a few seconds when you find a potential website that would fit your product.

+Also keeps track of what emails you have already sent to, as to not spam anyone.

 ## Setup

 1. Install dependencies: